dgarcia-eu/SocialDataScience/README.md

 ## Where to access materials

 - Handouts, codes, and data can be found on the [Github repository of the course](https://github.com/dgarcia-eu/SocialDataScience).
-- Students at ETH Zurich can access the [course moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=19372) to get get information about evaluation criteria for the course and to participate in online quizzes.
+- Students at ETH Zurich can access the [course moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=19372) to get information about evaluation criteria for the course and to participate in online quizzes.